Rayhan007-web/Computer-Graphics-Multimedia-Project/README.md

 Step 4: if I stop pressing k then back to normal Speed

-Step 5: if i press i then fan rotating slowly
+Step 5: if i press i & hold it then fan rotating slowly

 Step 6: press s to stop rotating the fan